publicdocs/uscode/assets/md/titles/usc05A/us/usc/t5a/pl/95/452/m__us_usc_t5a_pl_95_452_s8G.md

  __Amendments__

     2015—Subsec. (a)(2).
 [Pub.
-L. 114–113, § 401(a)(1)(A)][/us/pl/114/113/s401/a/1/A], inserted “the Committee for Purchase From People Who Are Blind or Severely Disabled,” after “the Board for International Broadcasting,”.
+L. 114–113][/us/pl/114/113], § 401(a)(1)(A), inserted “the Committee for Purchase From People Who Are Blind or Severely Disabled,” after “the Board for International Broadcasting,”.

     Subsec. (a)(4)(D) to (I).
 [Pub.
-L. 114–113, § 401(a)(1)(B)][/us/pl/114/113/s401/a/1/B], added subpar.
+L. 114–113][/us/pl/114/113], § 401(a)(1)(B), added subpar.
 (D) and redesignated former subpars.
 (D) to (H) as (E) to (I), respectively.

     Subsec. (e)(1).
 [Pub.
-L. 114–113, § 401(a)(2)][/us/pl/114/113/s401/a/2], substituted “board, chairman of a committee, or commission” for “board or commission” first time appearing and “board, committee, or commission” for “board or commission” second time appearing.
+L. 114–113][/us/pl/114/113], § 401(a)(2), substituted “board, chairman of a committee, or commission” for “board or commission” the first time appearing and “board, committee, or commission” for “board or commission” the second time appearing.

     2014—Subsec. (a)(2).
 [Pub.
-L. 113–126, § 412(1)][/us/pl/113/126/s412/1], struck out “the National Reconnaissance Office,” after “the National Labor Relations Board,”.
+L. 113–126][/us/pl/113/126], § 412(1), struck out “the National Reconnaissance Office,” after “the National Labor Relations Board,”.

     [Pub.
-L. 113–126, § 402(1)][/us/pl/113/126/s402/1], struck out “the National Security Agency,” before “the National Science Foundation,”.
+L. 113–126][/us/pl/113/126], § 402(1), struck out “the National Security Agency,” before “the National Science Foundation,”.

     2010—Subsec. (a)(2).
 [Pub.
-L. 111–259, § 431(a)][/us/pl/111/259/s431/a], inserted “the Defense Intelligence Agency,” after “the Corporation for Public Broadcasting,”, “the National Geospatial-Intelligence Agency,” after “the National Endowment for the Humanities,”, and “the National Reconnaissance Office, the National Security Agency,” after “the National Labor Relations Board,”.
+L. 111–259][/us/pl/111/259], § 431(a), inserted “the Defense Intelligence Agency,” after “the Corporation for Public Broadcasting,”, “the National Geospatial-Intelligence Agency,” after “the National Endowment for the Humanities,”, and “the National Reconnaissance Office, the National Security Agency,” after “the National Labor Relations Board,”.

     [Pub.
-L. 111–203, § 1081(1)][/us/pl/111/203/s1081/1], inserted “and the Bureau of Consumer Financial Protection” after “Board of Governors of the Federal Reserve System”.
+L. 111–203][/us/pl/111/203], § 1081(1), inserted “and the Bureau of Consumer Financial Protection” after “Board of Governors of the Federal Reserve System”.

     Subsec. (a)(4).
 [Pub.
-L. 111–203, § 989B(1)(A)][/us/pl/111/203/s989B/1/A], inserted “the board or commission of the designated Federal entity, or in the event the designated Federal entity does not have a board or commission,” after “means” in introductory provisions.
+L. 111–203][/us/pl/111/203], § 989B(1)(A), inserted “the board or commission of the designated Federal entity, or in the event the designated Federal entity does not have a board or commission,” after “means” in introductory provisions.

     Subsec. (a)(4)(C) to (H).
 [Pub.
-L. 111–203, § 989B(1)(B)][/us/pl/111/203/s989B/1/B], (C), added subpars.
+L. 111–203][/us/pl/111/203], § 989B(1)(B), (C), added subpars.
 (C) to (H).

     Subsec. (c).
 [Pub.
-L. 111–203, § 1081(2)][/us/pl/111/203/s1081/2], inserted at end “For purposes of implementing this section, the Chairman of the Board of Governors of the Federal Reserve System shall appoint the Inspector General of the Board of Governors of the Federal Reserve System and the Bureau of Consumer Financial Protection.
+L. 111–203][/us/pl/111/203], § 1081(2), inserted at end “For purposes of implementing this section, the Chairman of the Board of Governors of the Federal Reserve System shall appoint the Inspector General of the Board of Governors of the Federal Reserve System and the Bureau of Consumer Financial Protection.
 The Inspector General of the Board of Governors of the Federal Reserve System and the Bureau of Consumer Financial Protection shall have all of the authorities and responsibilities provided by this Act with respect to the Bureau of Consumer Financial Protection, as if the Bureau were part of the Board of Governors of the Federal Reserve System.”

     Subsec. (d).
 [Pub.
-L. 111–259, § 431(c)][/us/pl/111/259/s431/c], designated existing provisions as par.
+L. 111–259][/us/pl/111/259], § 431(c), designated existing provisions as par.
 (1), substituted “Except as provided in paragraph (2), the head” for “The head”, and added par.
 (2).

     Subsec. (e).
 [Pub.
-L. 111–203, § 989D][/us/pl/111/203/s989D], designated existing provisions as par.
+L. 111–203][/us/pl/111/203], § 989D, designated existing provisions as par.
 (2) and added par.
 (1).

     Subsec. (g)(3).
 [Pub.
-L. 111–203, § 1081(3)][/us/pl/111/203/s1081/3], inserted “and the Bureau of Consumer Financial Protection” after “the Inspector General of the Board of Governors of the Federal Reserve System”.
+L. 111–203][/us/pl/111/203], § 1081(3), inserted “and the Bureau of Consumer Financial Protection” after “the Inspector General of the Board of Governors of the Federal Reserve System”.

     Subsec. (h)(1).
 [Pub.
-L. 111–203, § 989B(2)][/us/pl/111/203/s989B/2], inserted “if the designated Federal entity is not a board or commission, include” after “designated Federal entities and”.
+L. 111–203][/us/pl/111/203], § 989B(2), inserted “if the designated Federal entity is not a board or commission, include” after “designated Federal entities and”.

     2008—Subsec. (a).
 [Pub.
-L. 110–409, § 7(d)(1)][/us/pl/110/409/s7/d/1], substituted “section 12” for “section 11” in introductory provisions and “section 12(2)” for “section 11(2)” in par.
+L. 110–409][/us/pl/110/409], § 7(d)(1), substituted “section 12” for “section 11” in introductory provisions and “section 12(2)” for “section 11(2)” in par.
 (1)(A).

     Subsec. (c).
 [Pub.
-L. 110–409, § 2][/us/pl/110/409/s2], inserted at end “Each Inspector General shall be appointed without regard to political affiliation and solely on the basis of integrity and demonstrated ability in accounting, auditing, financial analysis, law, management analysis, public administration, or investigations.”
+L. 110–409][/us/pl/110/409], § 2, inserted at end “Each Inspector General shall be appointed without regard to political affiliation and solely on the basis of integrity and demonstrated ability in accounting, auditing, financial analysis, law, management analysis, public administration, or investigations.”

     Subsec. (e).
 [Pub.
-L. 110–409, § 3(b)][/us/pl/110/409/s3/b], substituted “shall communicate in writing the reasons for any such removal or transfer to both Houses of Congress, not later than 30 days before the removal or transfer.
+L. 110–409][/us/pl/110/409], § 3(b), substituted “shall communicate in writing the reasons for any such removal or transfer to both Houses of Congress, not later than 30 days before the removal or transfer.
 Nothing in this subsection shall prohibit a personnel action otherwise authorized by law, other than transfer or removal.” for “shall promptly communicate in writing the reasons for any such removal or transfer to both Houses of the Congress.”

     Subsec. (g)(4).
 [Pub.
-L. 110–409, § 6(b)][/us/pl/110/409/s6/b], added par.
+L. 110–409][/us/pl/110/409], § 6(b), added par.
 (4).

     2006—Subsec. (a)(2).
 [Pub.
-L. 109–435, § 605(a)][/us/pl/109/435/s605/a], inserted “the Postal Regulatory Commission,” after “the United States International Trade Commission,”.
+L. 109–435][/us/pl/109/435], § 605(a), inserted “the Postal Regulatory Commission,” after “the United States International Trade Commission,”.

     Subsec. (f)(3) to (6).
 [Pub.
-L. 109–435, § 603(b)][/us/pl/109/435/s603/b], added par.
+L. 109–435][/us/pl/109/435], § 603(b), added par.
 (6) and redesignated par.
 (3), relating to Postal employees and labor organizations representing such employees, and par.
 (4) as pars.
 (4) and (5), respectively.

     2004—Subsec. (a)(1)(E).
 [Pub.
 L. 108–271][/us/pl/108/271] substituted “Government Accountability Office” for “General Accounting Office”.